Hire the Top 2% of

 Mariano C.

-Smalltalk developer
+Vetted Smalltalk developer (UTC-3)

 I'm an experienced Software Engineer with over 15 years of history working in the computer software industry.
 A strong engineering professional skilled in Ruby on Rails, Elixir, Javascript, React, Redux, HTML, CSS, Smalltalk, Agile Methodologies, and Test-Driven Development.
 As a detail-oriented and organized person, I am an accomplished team leader, keeping my teams working productively and motivated, foreseeing needs and challenges in advance.
 I love learning new programming languages and finding the best tool for the job.
 I'm a bass guitar and piano player.
 In my free time, I enjoy building my house with my wife and daughter.